UBICenter/child-allowance/jb/research.md

 There is interesting, though inconclusive, evidence of mental health impacts.
 Kenya GiveDirectly found a positive\*\*\* impact on a village-level psychological well-being index and the Kenya UBI found a significant decrease\*\*\* in depression on the CES scale {cite}`KenyaGD_domvio` {cite}`Kenya_UBI`.
 By contrast, the Zimbabwe HSCT found a weakly significant increase in depression\* but a highly significant improvement in subjective well-being\*\*\*, while the Malawi SCTP, Tanzania TASAF and Zambia MCTG found null effects {cite}`Zimbabwe_HSCT_final` {cite}`Malawi_SCTP_final` {cite}`Tanzania_TASAF_final` {cite}`Zambia_MCTG_final` .

+*TODO: Consider grouping health outcomes and describing this as healthcare, morbidity (maybe group with an above section), and mental health.
+Also reconsider including non-child programs, maybe put in an appendix?*
+*Note: Add the typical conditions, either here or in the outcome sections (e.g. any healthcare results should state if the CCT was conditioned on healthcare activities, and similarly for education)*

 ### Education